xlance-github/XLViewer/README.md

 # Viewer
-File Manager / General Viewer / Command-Line utility / Generic Frontend
+File Manager / General Viewer / Command-Line GUI / Generic Frontend

 Originally Developed as a *.dwg format viewer with minimum dependencies on Windows libraries, it has grown to be a full file manager or a Generic frontend/GUI to any command-line utility.